Frequently asked questions

 Before closing, we will provide you with a closing disclosure, which will show the total cash amount you’ll receive from us after the payment of fees and expenses associated with the transaction, and less any loan payoffs we make on your behalf.

-The payoff amount will vary based on how many years the Cashout is outstanding and what’s happened to your home’s value since you received the Cashout.
+The Closeout amount will vary based on how many years the Cashout is outstanding and what’s happened to your home’s value since you received the Cashout.
 Refer to the Getting Started document or your legal agreement for illustrative scenarios to help you understand the potential cost.

 In exchange for giving you a Cashout today, we receive a share of your home’s future value.
 Typically, this share is equal to about 2x the percentage of your home’s value that you get as a Cashout payment.

-For example, if your home is worth $500,000 and you receive a $50,000 Cashout (i.e., 10% of your home’s value), we would receive up to 20% of your home’s value when you pay off the Cashout.
+For example, if your home is worth $500,000 and you receive a $50,000 Cashout (i.e., 10% of your home’s value), we would receive up to 20% of your home’s value when you settle the Cashout.

-Your payoff amount is the lesser of:
+Your Closeout amount is the lesser of:

 Your Final Home Value × JGW’s Share*